'Overwhelm the problem': Inside Biden’s war on COVID-19 - WTMJ

 For all of the activity, though, Biden knows that there are more grim statistics to come before Americans can return to any semblance of the “before days.”

-More Americans have died from COVID-19 in the last year than during all of World War II and some projections show the death toll could top that of the Civil War by the beginning of summer.
+More Americans have died from COVID-19 in the last year than died during combat in World War II, and some projections show the death toll could top that of the Civil War by the beginning of summer.

 New virus cases, which had been at historic highs following the holiday season, have steadily declined over Biden’s early weeks in office, but still remain worrisomely elevated, and lives are still being lost at a rate of about 21,000 per week.